-Jeff Landry became Louisiana Attorney General on January 11, 2016.
+Jeff Landry became Attorney General on January 11, 2016.

-In 2010, General Landry was elected to the United States House of Representatives.
-As one of Louisiana’s Congressmen - General Landry became known as a ferocious advocate of the Constitution, a leader on national energy policy emphasizing increased domestic oil and gas production, an activist for conservative family values, and a promoter of true reductions in wasteful government spending.
+In 2010, Jeff was elected to the U.S. House of Representatives – where he became known as a ferocious advocate of the Constitution, a leader on national energy policy emphasizing increased domestic oil and gas production, an activist for conservative family values, and a promoter of true reductions in wasteful government spending.
 He was named one of the top five most conservative members of Congress, yet cast more bi-partisan votes than any other member from Louisiana – proving that he will always do what is right, not what is only politically popular.

 Louisiana citizens will live in safe communities and a healthy environment where economic opportunities are available to pursue a better quality of life while natural resources are preserved for future generations.